jimsalterjrs/ioztat/README.md

   -c COUNT     Number of reports generated
   -y           Skip the initial "summary" report
   -b           Use binary (power-of-two) prefixes
+  -n           Do not recurse into child datasets
+  -z           Suppress datasets with zero activity
   ````

 The only required argument is the name of at least one zpool to monitor.
 Without any other arguments, `ioztat` first prints a summary record showing activity per dataset since the most recent system boot, then prints a new record showing the most recent activity once per second.
 The `-i` argument can be used to change the report interval, and the `-c` argument can be used to limit `ioztat` to a certain number of intervals before exiting.